jessepav/lacygoill-wiki-backup/vim/mapping.md

 encode `M-d` anymore; now it was meant to encode `ä`.

-So,  to encode  chords, terminals  switched to  a different  scheme; instead  of sending only 1 byte, they sent several, the first one always encoding the escape character.
-As a result,  `M-d` is now encoded as `Esc` + `d`  (at least by most terminals including xterm).
+So,  to encode  chords, terminals  switched to  a different  scheme; instead  of sending only 1 byte, they sent several; the first one always encoding the escape character.
+As a result,  `M-d` is now encoded as `Esc` + `d`  (at least by most terminals, including xterm).

 From the terminal's  point of view, there's no ambiguity  between `M-d` and `ä`;
 it sends different sequences for the two characters.